MOROCCO – The Trip

 I was surprised by the huge amount of cultivated cropland farmed with large machinery like in North America.

 Mosques.
-Apparently because the French army wore their dirty boots in mosques in the early 1900s, no mosque allows non-Muslims entry.
-But we are still woken up to competing muezzins at 5:30am when in towns.
+Because the French army wore their dirty boots in mosques in the early 1900s, no mosque allowed non-Muslims entry.
+But we are still woken up to competing muezzins at 5:30 am when in towns.

 Islamic Architecture.
 There are some stunning examples most noticeably the Palais de La Bahia and the Saadian Tombs in Marrakesh and the Mausoleum of Mohammed V in Rabat.
 The Gate of Oudais in Rabat, the 70m-tall minaret of Marrakesh’s most famous monument, the Koutoubia Mosque and Le Tour Hassan in Rabat are outstanding examples of Moroccan architecture.